Coronavirus (COVID-19) updates and resources

 Telehealth is a doctor visit through video chat or over the phone.
 It allows you to take care of your health while keeping you and others safe.
 Your plan will pay for telehealth visits with your doctor.
 Can’t reach your doctor?
 Call our 24-Hour Nurse Helpline 24 hours a day, 7 days a week, at the number on your ID card.

-Rides to medical appointment will continue.
-Please schedule rides with MTM as usual.
-If you think you have been exposed to COVID-19 and you have a fever or other symptoms, please call your doctor to make sure you can be seen before you call MTM to schedule a ride.
-When you call MTM to schedule a ride, be sure to tell them if you have been exposed to COVID-19 or are feeling ill.
-In most cases, rides are being limited to one member and one driver at this time.
-You can schedule a ride by calling 1-866-907-1493 (TTY 711).
+If you think you have been exposed to COVID-19 and you have a fever or other symptoms, please call your doctor to make sure you can be seen before you call MTMto schedule a ride.
+To schedule a ride, call MTM,Inc.at 866-907-1493 (TTY 711)or reserve an appointment online here.
+When you schedule your ride, please disclose if you have been exposed to COVID-19 or if you are feeling sick.
+You will need to provide your ForwardHealthID number, listed on your ForwardHealthID card.
+You will also be asked to provide the address of your vaccination appointment.
+Rides are being limited to one member and one driver at this time.

 Find a COVID-19 test site